Menendez Brothers: Cousin Says Lyle And Erik’s Claims Of Sexual Abuse By Their Father Are True

 A cousin of the Menendez brothers has broken her silence about the family killings that shocked the nation in 1989.
 Diane Vander Molen, claims both Erik and Lyle Menendez were being sexually molested by their father inside the affluent family’s home in Beverly Hills.

 Lyle and Erik Menendez were the focus of a revealing ABC special interview with cousin Diane Vander Molen on Thursday evening.
-The Menendez cousin said she as spending the summer with the brothers when Lyle Menendez told her he was being sexually molested by his father, Jose.
+The Menendez cousin said she was as spending the summer with the brothers when Lyle Menendez told her he was being sexually molested by his father, Jose.

 “He became very serious about asking me if he could sleep in the other bed next to mine and saying that he was afraid to sleep in his own bed because his father and him had been touching each other down there, indicating that it was his genital area,” Vander Molen said.